 The Graduate Studies Committee conducts annual reviews of all graduate students each spring.
-Students must submit to the CGS a signed, hard copy of their completed portion of the Annual Review form by March 15 of each year of study.
-Please note that, at the least, students are required to maintain a GPA of 3.5 to remain on assistantship, and of 3.0 to remain enrolled.
+Students must submit to the CGS a signed, hard copy of their completed portion of the Annual Review form by April 1 of each year of study.
+Please note that, at the least, students are required to maintain a GPA of 3.5 to remain on assistantship and a GPA of 3.0 to remain enrolled.
 For the MTS/MARE Annual Review form, see Appendix C.